Carnegie Foundation Privacy Statement

 In offering its services, the Carnegie Foundation uses cookies.
 A cookie is a small, simple file containing data that is stored on the hard drive of your computer or is in your browser session.

-The Cookie statement provides you with all you need to know about the use of cookies by the Carnegie Foundation
+The Cookie statement below provides you with all you need to know about the use of cookies by the Carnegie Foundation

 11. Changes